MernGG/EnderScript/README.md

   - The WorkHW and script.bat both show a console window with what closed and what didnt
   - The WorkHW invis doesnt show a console and closes a little faster

 # Some warnings/erros
   - Don't close windows tasks like windows explorer because it will mess with your computer and if you do completely shutting down your computer will fix it.
   - EAC and other Anticheats will give you an error when closing the games used by them.

+# Why
+Idk why I made this its pretty usefull in certain situations but I was just bored.
+Didnt make it in py because batch is much easier for this kind of stuff.